artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

-For cases where you need to manipulate your data and there are no existing tasks that will accomplish what you need, AtoM has the ability to execute generic PHP scripts via the ``tools:run`` commmand.
+For cases where you need to manipulate your data and there are no existing tasks that will accomplish what you need, AtoM has the ability to execute generic PHP scripts via the ``tools:run`` command.
 This task will accept the path to a PHP file as input, and when run will execute the script.
 Example use:

 .. code-block:: bash